-- Director, Internal Audit
+- Chief Audit Executive, Internal Audit

 A "Whistleblower" is an employee who:

-- Reports an alleged improper governmental action to the State Auditor's Office or another public official, initiating an investigation; or
+- Reports an alleged improper governmental action to the State Auditor's Office (SOA) or another public official, initiating an investigation; or

 Whistleblowers must file assertions in "good faith."
 In order to report in good faith, an employee may not knowingly report false, malicious, or frivolous information, recklessly disregard the truth, or omit relevant information.
 The identity of any person who, in good faith, provides information in a whistleblower investigation is kept confidential.

 An employee must make a reasonable attempt to ascertain the correctness of the information furnished.
 Knowingly furnishing false information may make an employee subject to disciplinary actions.

 A state employee must report the asserted action within a year of occurrence.

 To encourage the reporting of improper governmental actions, employees are protected from retaliation by the provisions of state law.
 (RCW 42.40) See "Retaliatory Actions" below.

 Employees may not directly or indirectly use, or attempt to use, their official authority or influence for the purpose of intimidating, threatening, coercing, commanding, influencing, or attempting these influences for the purpose of interfering with the right of an individual to disclose information to the State Auditor or other public official.